KPMF-LD

-KPMF-LD (channel 26) is a low-power television station licensed to Paragould, Arkansas, United States, within the Jonesboro media market, though it actually serves the Memphis, Tennessee market from the WATN/WLMT transmitter off Brief Road in the Brunswick section of unincorporated northeast Shelby County.
-Owned by HC2 Holdings, the station has a primary affiliation with beIN Sports Xtra.
-It is presently not carried on any cable or satellite providers.
+KPMF-LD (channel 26) is a low-power television station in Memphis, Tennessee, United States, affiliated with several digital multicast networks.
+It is owned by Innovate Corp. alongside WQEK-LD (channel 36).
+The two stations' transmitters are co-located on the WATN/WLMT tower off Brief Road in the Brunswick section of unincorporated northeast Shelby County.

 History

 Although granted a construction permit in 2012 by the Federal Communications Commission (FCC), the station was silent until 2016.
-The original call sign was K26MF-D from 2012 until January 2016, when the call sign was changed to the current KPMF-LD.
+Originally licensed to Paragould, Arkansas (in the Jonesboro market), it held the call sign K26MF-D from 2012 until January 2016, when the call sign was changed to the current KPMF-LD.

 While the first three subchannels remain dark, KPMF signed on virtual channel 26.4 in May 2016 as an affiliate of The Country Network (formerly Zuus Country).
-The first three subchannels could go on the air later as affiliates of other multicast digital networks such as Buzzr, Bounce TV or Doctor Television Channel.
-Sister station K30MF-D could take an Antenna TV affiliation for the Jonesboro market.
-DTV America owned one other construction permit for K38OR-D, which was rumored to become an over-the-air relaunch of "KJOS", the area's cable-exclusive affiliate of The CW via The CW Plus; however, K38OR-D's license was cancelled by the FCC on November 16, 2017.
-On July 25, 2018, KAIT announced it would be bringing CW programming (via their national CW+ service) into the Jonesboro market through a third subchannel, starting on September 1, 2018; therefore, KAIT-DT3 (not K38OR-D) is the successor of the cable-exclusive "KJOS".

 In late June 2016, the station's first three subchannels went on the air as affiliates of Katz Broadcasting-operated Escape and Laff on the first two subchannels.
 Also, Sony Pictures Television's GetTV movie network and FremantleMedia-owned Buzzr came on the air on channels 26.3 and 26.4, respectively.
 Buzzr replaced The Country Network.
 Channels 26.5 and 26.6 also went on the air as Sonlife Broadcasting Network and QVC affiliates.